hich type of polyurethane is better for refinishing hardwood floors – oil-based or water-based polyurethane?

 3. It costs less.

 So, it seems like a no brainer, right?
-Well, usually it is a simple decision, but there certainly are some exceptions and different customers have different needs.
+Well, usually it is a simple decision, but there certainly are some exceptions based on the color chosen, species of wood, and different customers have different needs.

 So, let’s explore this a bit further.